gasduster99/sppComp/try1/try1_2.md

-on the users value system toward model selection (e.g. predictive or inferential), the support for the beta-binomial model over the negative binomial model may vary, but it is worth noting that the more robust model selction tools show stronger support for the beta-binomial model, with Bayesian model probabilities indicating practically conclusive support for the beta-binomial model.
+on the users value system toward model selection (e.g. predictive or inferential), the support for the beta-binomial model over the negative binomial model may vary, but it is worth noting that the more robust model selection tools show stronger support for the beta-binomial model, with Bayesian model probabilities indicating practically conclusive support for the beta-binomial model.
 -->